 3 Things You Didn’t Know You Could Do at La Jolla Cove

-San Diego is a pretty incredible place to explore, and the little seaside community of La Jolla (though small), is no different!
+San Diego, California is a pretty incredible place to explore, and the little seaside community of La Jolla (though small), is no different!
 From hidden walking paths to secret swings and tucked-away sea caves on the Pacific Ocean, there is no shortage of ways to adventure your way through the Village.
 You could spend hours or even a few days exploring everything La Jolla Cove has to offer.

 Most people already know all about the seals, sea lions, leopard sharks, sea caves, and the great shopping, but there are a few other awesome activities that are available at the Cove!
 To give you a taste of something a little different and a bit more off the beaten path, we’re sharing three of our favorite “hidden” gems in La Jolla Cove.

 One of the oldest historic cottages in the Village also happens to be a La Jolla restaurant!
 Brockton Villa, on Coast Blvd. right above the beach and down the way from Prospect Street, has been a local treasure for decades and is most famous for its mouthwatering Coast Toast (slices of extra-rich French Toast with just a hint of orange).
 The first beach cottages in La Jolla were established around 1894, and the one which houses Brockton Villa was built as a weekend retreat by Dr. Joseph Rodes, a San Diego physician, who purchased the prime oceanfront site for a mere $165.